jamieburnip/tm-waiting-list/README.md

 - You're welcome to use any method of styling you feel comfortable with.
 We use styled-components at Ticketmaster but we don't expect you to learn a new library for this exercise!
 - You are encouraged to add comments in the code, or by extending this readme file explaining logic or reasoning for your decisions.

+## Notes from Jamie

+- The boiler plate I've used for this is from an old project that used styled components, if I didn't use styled components I would have used CSS modules.
+- I didn't use TypeScript because the project wasn't set up originally like that so I was concerned it wasn't what you were looking for.
+Usually TS is my go to for React or Vue.
+- Install with yarn then `yarn dev` to run.